 (advice: a conclusion may review the main points of the ECC Report.
 A conclusion might elaborate on the results of the ECC Report and suggest extensions.)

+From the outcome of ECC Report 268 and the inconclusive outcome of Report 332 plus the issues of coordination in an license exempt band and potential safety issues for rail use show that the 1880-1920 MHz band would not provide a suitable QoS for governmental UAS on critical missions

 Heading (style: ECC Annex - Heading1)